 4.)
 The course Curriculum Sucks

 Sometimes, this can be the primary reason.
-It is best to research on the greatest training center/school on which it has to offer rather than to keep on blaming yourself in the end on why did you even bother enrolling on this institution which didn’t gave you quality training.
+It is best to research the greatest training center/school on which it has to offer rather than to keep on blaming yourself in the end on why did you even bother enrolling in this institution which didn’t give you quality training.
 Another primary reason could be the institution’s facilities.
-If the curriculum is good, it should also be well-balanced with the facilities because there are times that school’s use deprecated Operating Systems just to keep it cheap.
-Try also researching for the school’s price if it sounds reasonable.
-It’s better to pay a expensive fee which gives you quality education than to have a degree which gave you the lowest quality of education which feels like you really didn’t deserve having the degree.
+If the curriculum is good, it should also be well-balanced with the facilities because there are times that schools use deprecated Operating Systems just to keep it cheap.
+Try also researching the school’s price if it sounds reasonable.
+It’s better to pay an expensive fee which gives you quality education than to have a degree which gave you the lowest quality of education which feels like you really didn’t deserve having the degree.